ildarakhmetov/energy-hackathon-2022-tutorial/bokeh-gh-pages-tutorial.md

 from bokeh.models import HoverTool
 ```

-First, let's read the data.
+Next, let's read the data.
 We'll be using the [Data on Energy by Our World in Data](https://github.com/owid/energy-data) dataset.

 ```python
 df = pd.read_csv('https://nyc3.digitaloceanspaces.com/owid-public/data/energy/owid-energy-data.csv')